Stitched DVD Review

 The makeup effects for the Stitched are great too.
 There are a few shots of the shrouds being ripped off of their faces and they look like a cross between a mummy and a zombie.
 The gore is handled well without looking too cheesy.

-Stitched is really just a pre-cursor to the upcoming ongoing series of the same name.
+Stitched is really just a pre-cursor to the upcoming ongoing comic book series of the same name.
 Instead of creating an issue #0 like many publishers do, Avatar put together this short film to give you an idea of what you can expect from the comic.
 It's certainly an impressive presentation.
 Unfortunately that means that Stitched ends just as it really starts to get going.
 We're given many questions without any answers whatsoever.
 I have faith in Garth Ennis, though, because that guy knows how to tell a story.